-From an operations perspective, 2021 marked an inflection point for MPL.
-In September 2021, with the waning of the second wave of the COVID-19 pandemic, MPL commenced the handling of significant and regular volumes of cargo under new contracts that were signed during the course of 2021.
-The Karanja facility was able to demonstrate its ability to be a 24X7 facility with the commencement of night navigation (berthing / de-berthing of vessels at night).
-With all key aspects of port and logistics operation, including vessel navigation, yard operations and transportation, being carried out in a seamless manner, successfully handled over 295,000 MT of coal in the September 2021 - March 2022 period.
-Whilst volume of coal handled during this period, was somewhat lower than expected on account of the third wave of the pandemic in December 2021 / January 2022, it is pleasing that this part of the Facility is operating well and we expect to increase volumes during FY 2022.
+From an operations perspective, 2022 was the first full year of uninterrupted operations for the Port, with Karanja Port able to handle over c1.0 Mn MT of cargo.
+The Facility was able to demonstrate its ability to be a 24X7 facility with the commencement of night navigation enabling berthing / de-berthing of vessels at night.
+With all key aspects of port and logistics operation, including vessel navigation, yard operations and transportation, being carried out in a seamless manner, the Facility successfully handled over multiple types of cargo including coal, cement, olivine flux, metal scrap during the period.
+The volume of coal handled during this period, was inline with expectation and achieved the volume expectation set with the customer.